isomorphic-software/smartclient-docs/classes/ValuesManager.md

 ## Method: ValuesManager.getSaveOperationType

 ### Description
-Returns the [DSOperationType](../reference.md#type-dsoperationtype) to be performed when [DynamicForm.saveData](DynamicForm.md#method-dynamicformsavedata) or [ValuesManager.saveData](#method-valuesmanagersavedata) is called.
+Returns the [DSOperationType](../reference.md#type-dsoperationtype) to be performed when [DynamicForm.saveData](DynamicForm.md#method-dynamicformsavedata) is called.
 Valid options are `"add"` or `"update"`.

-If a [DSRequest](../reference_2.md#object-dsrequest) configuration object is passed in containing an explicit operationType this will be returned.
-Otherwise [this.saveOperationType](DynamicForm.md#attr-dynamicformsaveoperationtype) will be returned if set.
-Note that `saveOperationType` is automatically set via calls to data binding methods such as [DynamicForm.editNewRecord](DynamicForm.md#method-dynamicformeditnewrecord), or it may be [set explicitly](DynamicForm.md#method-dynamicformsetsaveoperationtype).
+If a [DSRequest](../reference.md#object-dsrequest) configuration object is passed in containing an explicit operationType this will be returned.
+Otherwise [DynamicForm.saveOperationType](DynamicForm.md#attr-dynamicformsaveoperationtype) will be returned.
+This attribute is automatically set via calls to data binding methods such as [DynamicForm.editNewRecord](DynamicForm.md#method-dynamicformeditnewrecord), or it may be set explicitly.

-If no explicit saveOperationType is present, the system will use the following heuristic to determine the save operationType:

-*   If the form has no value for the [primaryKey field](DataSource.md#method-datasourcegetprimarykeyfield) this method will return "add".
-The assumption is that this is a new record, and the field will be populated when the record is created, (as with a "sequence" type field).
+If no explicit saveOperationType is specified for this form, the system will look at the current values for the form.
+If the form has no value for the [primaryKey field](DataSource.md#method-datasourcegetprimarykeyfield), or that field is editable and has been modified we assume an add operation, otherwise an update.
+If the form is a member of a [ValuesManager](#class-valuesmanager), the primary key field value will be derived from the valuesManager's values object.
-*   If, ${isc.DocUtils.linkForRef('method:DynamicForm.setValues','when the form\\'s values were populated')}, the form had value for the [primaryKey field](DataSource.md#method-datasourcegetprimarykeyfield) but it has subsequently be changed, this method will return "add".
-In this case the value has been changed, either by the user or programmatically so a different (new) record is assumed.
-This is determined by looking at the [oldValues](DynamicForm.md#method-dynamicformgetoldvalues) for the form.
-*   If the [primaryKey field](DataSource.md#method-datasourcegetprimarykeyfield) is editable and a value is now present for the primary key field, but was not present in the [oldValues](DynamicForm.md#method-dynamicformgetoldvalues) for the form, this method will return "add".
-In this case either no initial values were provided, or a 'sparse' set of values for a new record (with no primary key) were provided to the form and the user has subsequently explicitly entered a new primaryKey field value.
-*   Otherwise this method will return "update".
-Either the primaryKey field is non editable, or the user has not changed it from its initial value.

 ### Parameters